isabella232/data-workbench.en-1/help/home/c-get-started/c-vis/c-wk-subsets/c-sel-level.md

 ---
 description: When you create a subset, you must specify a level.
-seo-description: When you create a subset, you must specify a level.
-seo-title: Select a level
 solution: Analytics
 title: Select a level
 topic: Data workbench